sfu-rsl/symrustc_toolchain/generated/README.rst

   into special “named” subsections, called
   \ *build stages*\ .

-  - The scope of \ ``ARG``\  is actually restricted to the one of the build stage where it is situated.
+  - (\ ``ARG``\ ) The scope of
+    \ ``ARG``\  is actually restricted to the one of the build stage where it is situated.

-  - All presented build stages in the document will be topologically ordered, and thus have to be executed in specific order.
+  - (\ ``RUN``\ ) All presented build stages
+    in the document will be topologically ordered, and thus have to be executed in specific order.
 It should be not wrong to just follow by default the sequential presentation made in the document, which has been tested to work well.
 Note that any consecutive
     \ ``RUN``\  commands are understood to be run in independent sub-shells: e.g. changing the current working directory in a \ ``RUN``\  does not affect another consecutive \ ``RUN``\ .

+  - (\ ``COPY``\ ) Whereas the specific
-  - Whereas the specific topological-dependencies are normally mentioned in the title of each build stage subsection, this information should not be taken as exclusive.
-For example,
-    \ ``COPY``\  actually has the “meta”-ability to refer to any past build stages already executed in the document, using in particular the \ ``--from=$FROM``
+    topological-dependencies are normally mentioned in the title of each build stage subsection, this information should not be taken as exclusive.
+For example, \ ``COPY``\  actually has the “meta”-ability to refer to any past build stages already executed in the document, using in particular the
-    option.
-Consequently, a build stage having several
+    \ ``--from=$FROM``\  option.
+Consequently, a
-    \ ``COPY``\  may obviously create new explicit dependencies to other build stages.
+    build stage having several \ ``COPY``\  may obviously create new explicit dependencies to other build stages.

 Installation context.
   Certain parts of the SymRustC installation will use its source, which